Selected Case Studies

 One live view replaced eight tabs and cut weekly debates over the numbers

 One app replaced the habit of checking eight systems and disagreeing on the figure.
 Account executives saw the same real-time picture as leadership, so demand conversations and channel plans started from shared data.
-Partner briefings matched what executives saw, without reconciliation drag.
-Less time matching spreadsheets meant more time on planning and execution, and field plans stayed aligned with quarterly goals.
+Partner briefings matched what executives saw without reconciliation drag.
+Less time matching spreadsheets meant more time on planning and execution; field plans could stay aligned with quarterly goals because everyone started from the same screen.

 Industry